 The majority of the site will be maintained as amenity grassland.
 The grounds maintenance contract specifies that amenity grass be kept between 10cm and 20cm length while wildflower areas are cut once per year and cuttings removed off site.
-A new wet grassland wildflower area may be established in Sopwell Nunnery Green Space as part of the River Ver Project as groundwater levels recover making lower lying areas of the site wetter.
-The wildflower areas will be cut once in autumn.
+A new wet grassland wildflower area may be established in Sopwell Nunnery Green Space as part of the River Ver Project as groundwater levels recover making lower lying areas of the site wetter, this will also create suitable locations for the creation of a new willow scultpture using willow pruned from trees on site.
+Previously seeded areas expected to remain dry will be re-established as wildflower meadows through seeding with a more targeted species mix, and these and the existing wildflower areas will be cut once in autumn, leaving up to a tenth of the grass long over winter to provide shelter for invertebrates and enabling the three species of skipper butterfly to breed on the site.
+Long grass areas left each winter should be moved each year to prevent thatch developing in the sward and ensure scrub does not encroach onto the grassland.
 The wildflower area on the east side of Sopwell Mill Open space has become dominated by taller competitive species so the frequency of cutting should be increased to three times a year, in April, late July and October, to allow smaller species to grow.

-The hedgerows along the boundary of Sopwell Mill Open Space need to be managed to stop encroachment into the grassland and play area.
+The hedgerows and scrub along the boundaries of Sopwell Mill Open Space need to be managed to stop encroachment into the grassland and play area.
 The laid hedgerow across the site needs to be managed by continuing the schedule of laying and cutting regrowth.
+To create structural diversity and increase the length of edge habitat present small sections of the scrub bordering Sopwell Mill Open Space and the allotments could be coppiced every three years, rotating between sections to allow regrowth.
+Allowing narrow gaps in the scrub between sites would facilitate navigation of wildlife between SNGS, the allotments and SMOS while maintaining a distinct boundary around the allotments.